Get insider access

 If you're on an even tighter budget, the Olympus OM-D E-M10 Mark IV is one of the best-value options for hiking and backpacking.
 It's a step down from the OM SYSTEM OM-5 and the Olympus OM-D E-M5 Mark III in the Olympus lineup, but it offers a lot of the same features that make the OM-5 a standout for backpackers and adventure-seekers.

-For one, it's incredibly lightweight and portable, making it a breeze to take on long hikes.
-Since it's part of the MFT system, you'll have plenty of compact and relatively affordable lens options to choose from.
-On top of that, it's one of the few budget options to feature IBIS, allowing for clear handheld shots at slower shutter speeds.
-The camera doesn't feel as well-built as pricier models and has no weather sealing.
-However, it checks a lot of boxes at a price that's hard to beat, especially if you're just getting started in photography.
+For one, it's incredibly lightweight and portable, and since it's part of the MFT system, you'll have plenty of compact and relatively affordable lens options to choose from.
+On top of that, it's one of the few budget options to feature IBIS, making it easier to get clear handheld shots at slower shutter speeds.
+While it doesn't have a very effective autofocus system, it's still a great choice if you want something simple and compact on a budget.
+Another good choice at this price point is the Canon EOS R50, which is a tad cheaper and has better autofocus but lacks IBIS and is less portable overall.
+While the E-M10 Mark IV doesn't feel as well-built as pricier models and has no weather sealing, it checks a lot of boxes at a price that's hard to beat for those just getting started in photography.

 See our review